livctr/my_setup/README.md

 Local -- ssh --> login node -- srun --> compute node (NOT USING FOR THIS COURSE)
 ```

 Note that I save this folder in the home directory of my remotes as `~/my_setup`.
+You can copy this using `cd ~ ; git clone https://github.com/livctr/my_setup.git`.
+You can remove git tracking by removing the `.git` folder inside it.

 ### Step 1.
 VPN